ConnorBurgess/Salon-Client-Tracker/README.md

 * Ensure MySQL Workbench is installed [download here](https://www.mysql.com/products/workbench/)
 * Open MySqlWorkBench and click administration tab
 * Click data Import/Restore and check the "Import from Self-Contained File" tab
-* Select the included .sql file from top level of clonend project directory
+* Select the included .sql file from top level of cloned project directory and import

+## Setup 3) Create appsettings.json
+* In root directory of project create a file called "appsettings.json"
 * Copy and paste the following into the file:
 {
   "ConnectionStrings": {